mochi-hpc-experiments/mochi-tests/perf-regression/polaris/README.md

+# Overview

 This directory contains scripts and files for running various Mochi tests on Argonne's Polaris system.

+A basic collection of Margo performance regression tests can be compiled and executed via the run-regression.sh script from a Polaris login node.

+The same collection of Margo performance regression tests is also executed nightly using a scheduled pipeline on gitlab-ci.alcf.anl.gov.

+# Additional manual test cases

+Additional information about additional individual test cases can be found
+below:

 `mobject_bedrock.json` is a simple bedrock configuration file used for configuring the various components of Mobject.